asiloisad/pulsar-open-external/README.md

 # open-external

+Open file or dir in external program.
+Many files cannot be displayed in human readable form, and there are no Pulsar plug-ins to do this.
+In this case, the most convenient way to explore them is to open them in an external program.

 ![open-external](https://github.com/bacadra/pulsar-open-external/raw/master/assets/nots.png)

 ![tree-view-external](https://github.com/bacadra/pulsar-open-external/raw/master/assets/menu.png)

-Many files cannot be displayed in human readable form, and there are no Pulsar plug-ins to do this.
-In this case, the most convenient way to explore them is to open them in an external program.

 ## Installation